jondot/awesome-aha/README.md

   as [here](www.sicpdistilled.com).
 * :book: :wrench: :pushpin: [The Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X) - a classic on a pragmatic thinking for programmers.
 Was a pivotal part of driving a new era of thinking, tools, languages and platforms.

+## Functional Programming

+_Functional, and functional-style programming_

+* :book: :pineapple: [Mostly Adequate Guide (to functional programming)](https://drboolean.gitbooks.io/mostly-adequate-guide) - a great tutorial if you want to short-circuit years of wax-on wax-off to properly
+"get" FP.
+Start with this if you don't have FP background, or have some university clue, and progress to more heavy hitters such as Haskell, Lisp and so on.

 ## Patterns